Tegridy Farms: Reception

-Jesse Schedeen with IGN rated the episode a 9.2 out of 10 and summarized in his review, "'Tegridy Farms' is easily one of the best South Park episodes in several years, in large part because it captures so much of what made the show stand out in its earlier seasons.
+Jesse Schedeen with IGN rated the episode 9.2 out of 10 and summarized in his review, "'Tegridy Farms' is easily one of the best South Park episodes in several years, in large part because it captures so much of what made the show stand out in its earlier seasons.
 It features a healthy sprinkling of topical humor but a ridiculous storyline that can hold up over time.
 It also banks heavily on the appeal of Randy without completely ignoring the younger characters."

 Joe Matar with Den of Geek rated the episode two out of five stars, and stated in his review, "There's nothing particularly wrong with the plot of 'Tegridy Farms.'
 It makes enough sense and sticks to one topic.
 It's just so inconsequential and aimless that it's difficult to care about any of it.
 The greater sin is how, like the rest of Season 22 so far, it's almost uniformly unfunny."

 John Hugar with The A.V.
 Club gave the episode an "A" grade, and opened his review stating, "I'll be honest, while I appreciate South Park's earnest social commentaries, as well as their desire to atone for the negative effect the show's early years might have had on society, ultimately, this show is at its best when it just focuses all of its energy on telling jokes and making fun of shit, which was certainly the case tonight."